melaniebalaz/language/README.md

 `list(1,2,3)` <br>
 **Dictionaries** are declared with <br>
 `(x:1,y:2,z:3)` <br>
-**Variables** can be assigned any of the above primitives, as well as functions and are declared with <br>
+**Variables** can be assigned any of the above at.balaz.lang.primitives, as well as at.balaz.lang.functions and are declared with <br>
 `var = "content""`

 ## Functions